 Minister of State for Business and Energy Kwasi Kwarteng: “The UK is a global leader in offshore wind and this funding will help our brilliant supply chain to innovate even further.
 Renewables are not just good for our climate, but for jobs and the economy as well – with up to 2 million new green-collar jobs by 2030.
 I look forward to seeing what these companies go on to achieve.”

 Andrew Macdonald, OWGP Programme Director, said: “This was a very competitive process and we received a high number of quality applications, totaling almost £2million in project costs, demonstrating the huge opportunities to maximise the economic benefits of our world-leading position in offshore wind.
 The OWGP is committed to delivering increased productivity and competitiveness that will drive increased UK content into offshore windfarms in the rapidly growing global market, as well as in the UK.”

 Additional OWGP support programmes are currently under development and will be launched later this year.
-For more information on OWGP and current opportunities, please visit the website.
+For more information on OWGP, visit the OWGP website.